GovReady/govready-q/Schema.md

 Modules whose type is `project` can also have some additional fields:

 `export_button_label` overrides the default text of the export data button on the settings tab of the project.

+In output documents, `glyphicon` can be set to an icon name (like `dashboard`) to add an icon to the tab.

 Documents
 ---------